rudzainy/jekyll-theme-chirpy/_posts/2011-09-01-malaysia-maritime-association-logo-website.md

 ![Logo of Malaysian Maritime Association](https://blog.rudzainy.my/blog/wp-content/uploads/2019/05/MMA-logo.png)

-The logo embodies different symbols related to seafearing.
+The logo encapsulates various maritime symbols, underscoring its seafaring essence.

-Ropes are essential on every water vessel.
-Knowing the correct knots when tying ropes is crucial for safety.
-The infinite circle rope symbolises association members embodying the rope to keep the association strong and secure.
+Ropes, fundamental on any vessel, demand precise knotting for safety.
+The endless loop of the rope signifies members intertwining to fortify and safeguard the association.

-The life bouy with Persatuan Maritim Malaysia name on it symbolises the association as a reliable tool and a safe space for members.
+The lifebuoy bearing the Persatuan Maritim Malaysia name signifies the association as a trusted resource and sanctuary for its members.

-The north star sits in the middle of the logo to emphasize the importance of the association's mission as a guide for members in case anyone lost their way.
+At the heart of the logo, the North Star serves as a poignant reminder of the association's mission—a guiding light for members navigating uncertain waters.

 ![Website of Malaysian Maritime Association](https://blog.rudzainy.my/blog/wp-content/uploads/2019/05/pemm-web-1.jpg)